-The experiments where the equilibrium concentrations of colloid generated from compacted bentonite and the sedimentation tests have been finished.
-The evaluation of the data is just finished and an article is in progress.
+The experiments to study the equilibrium concentrations of colloids generated from compacted bentonite and the sedimentation of colloids are finished.
+An article is soon to be sent for publishing.

-Studies of sorption on montmorillonite colloids exposed to irradiation are in progress to study if the sorption characteristics of the montmorillonite colloids change upon irradiation.
-Both radionuclides sorbing by cation exchange and surface complexation are used in the experiments.
+Studies of sorption on montmorillonite colloids exposed to irradiation are in progress.
+The aim is to study if the sorption characteristics of the montmorillonite colloids change upon irradiation.
+Cs and Eu are used in the sorption experiments to represent a "weaker" and a "stronger" sorbing radionuclide.
+The results will be presented during the fall in a diploma work.

-Modelling of the transport of bentonite and latex colloids in the quarried block, on different scales and with different flows, is performed.
+Modelling of the transport of bentonite and latex colloids in the quarried block, on different scales and with different flows is performed.
 Both breakthrough curves and colloid deposition on the fracture walls are being modelled.
-The data from the quarried block is used as test sets for further modelling on both smaller scales (well characterised cores) and on larger scales (in situ tests in Grimsel, Switzerland).
-The collaboration in the Colloid Formation and Migration Project (CMF) in Grimsel is now on-going and tracer tests as pre tests for bentonite colloid transport has just been performed.
+The data from the quarried block is used as test sets for further modelling on both smaller scales in well characterised cores and on larger scales (in situ tests in Grimsel, Switzerland).
+The collaboration in the Colloid Formation and Migration Project (CFM) in Grimsel is now ongoing and tracer tests as pre tests for bentonite colloid transport has just been performed.